elastic/integrations/packages/windows_etw/docs/README.md

 # Custom Windows ETW package

 The custom Windows ETW ([Event Tracing for Windows](https://learn.microsoft.com/en-us/windows/win32/etw/event-tracing-portal)) package allows you to ingest events from any ETW provider available.
-Providers can be listed by running [`logman query providers`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/logman-query) in PowerShell on Windows Vista or newer.
+Providers can be listed by running [`logman query providers`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/logman-query) in any Windows command-line interface.

+This integration currently supports manifest-based, user-mode MOF (classic) and TraceLogging providers while WPP providers are not supported. [`Here`](https://learn.microsoft.com/en-us/windows/win32/etw/about-event-tracing#types-of-providers) you can find more information about the available types of providers.

+It is supported in every Windows versions supported by [`Filebeat`](https://www.elastic.co/support/matrix), starting from Windows 10 and Windows Server 2016.

 This package does not contain any ingest pipeline, so no pre-ingest data processing is applied out of the box.
 Custom ingest pipelines can be added through the Kibana UI, to get the data in the desired format.